publicJorn/windowlicker/README.md

     	legacy: true // legacy browsers should always init the code in "on()" });

+### See the examples live

+Feel free to download the source and play around.
+Any suggestions?
+Please file an issue/pull-request

+- fork, clone or download the source
+- `npm install`
+- `grunt`
+- open `localhost:9000` in your browser

 ## Different builds

 Choose the build that suits your needs: